An efficient team leader has a variety of qualities and characteristics that support team members and helps increase trust.

 Still, their team must know they are approachable and available so team members can come to them when they need to.
 They need to cultivate a relationship through catch-ups and one-on-ones and being open.

 9. Effective Communication

-Team leaders need to be capable to succinctly and precisely explain to their team members everything from organization objectives to particular tasks.
+Team leaders need to be capable of succinctly and precisely explaining to their team members everything from organizational objectives to particular tasks.

 Leaders need to master all communication forms, including departmental, one-on-one, and full-staff conversations, as well as communication through social media, email, and phone.